Our Top 20 Favourite Golf Bloggers

 18. Aussie Golfer

 Based in the land down under, Aussie Golfer is written by Michael Green, a self-confessed golf obsessive.
-Established in 2007, Aussie Golfer is a place to for golf lovers to keep up to date with the latest golf news, find useful product reviews and get tips on improving their swing.
-We love the dedicated section to the best trick shots in the world, and his ‘fun’ section is hilarious.
+Established in 2007, Aussie Golfer is the place to go for golf lovers wanting to keep up to date with the latest golf news, find useful product reviews and get tips on improving their swing.
+We love the ‘best trick shots in the world’ feature, and his ‘fun’ section is hilarious.

 17. The Golfer Babe